 We work to protect people wherever justice, freedom, truth, and dignity are denied.

 Amnesty International is a global movement of millions of people demanding human rights for all people – no matter who they are or where they are.
-We are the world’s largest grassroots human rights organization.

 Our campaign teams use this research to educate the public about human rights abuses – and they give members and grassroots activists the information and tools they need to demand that human rights be protected.